 Provide a name for the Virtual Machine.
 Choose a user name and strong password.
 The password must consist of an upper case letter, special character and must be more than nine characters.
 Click OK.
 This password is required to log in to the management interface of the instance.

 You cannot provision the instance with the user name admin as it is a reserved name.
-However, to get admin access to the instance, use admin as the username and a strong password created while provisioning the instance.
-If you use the username created while provisioning the instance, you will get read only access.
+However, to get admin access to the instance, use admin as the user name and a strong password created while provisioning the instance.
+If you use the user name created while provisioning the instance, you get read only access.

 Choose the instance in which you want to run the image.
 Choose the instance type depending on your requirement as shown in the following.